 The biggest flawed argument is that raising the minimum wage doesn’t cause inflation.
-You can find all manner of jury-rigged charts and stats to support the lie also.
+You can find all manner of jury-rigged charts and stats to support that lie also.

 Reality is that any good or service has two main costs associated with it; parts and labor.
-If you raise the labor cost of labor one of three things is going to happen:
+If you raise the labor cost of an item, one of three things is going to happen:

-- You cut your labor pool and force more productivity out of each member
+You cut your labor pool and force more productivity out of each employee.

 Let’s use a restaurant for example.
 WAY WAY WAY back in the day when I worked at Burger King, the manager and I used to talk alot.
 He explained that the restaurant has to charge 3 times what the food costs the store to cover all their expenses.
-You MAY have heard Robert Irvine say the same thing on episodes of “Restaurant Impossible” when coaching the people he’s helping that episode.
+You MAY have heard Robert Irvine say the same thing on episodes of “Restaurant Impossible” when coaching the people he’s helping turn their restaurant around.

 What expenses you ask?